Georges Groussard (French army officer)

 Georges André Groussard (21 November 1891 – 22 March 1980), also known as Colonel Groussard, was a French army officer and Resistance leader.
-He fought in the World War I and became an active anti-communist associated with the extreme-right-wing organisation La Cagoule.
+He fought in World War I and became an active anti-communist associated with the extreme-right-wing organisation La Cagoule.
 Resigned to the Vichy régime after the surrender of France in World War II, he ran separate organisations within it, was twice imprisoned and created the reseaux Gilbert [Gilbert resistance networks] with support from the UK and Switzerland.

 Early years and First World War

 He was born in Saint-Martin-lès-Melle (Deux-Sèvres) to Magdeleine Églantine (née Chataigneau) and Jean Honoré Groussard, from a line of Huguenot families.
 He was a graduate of the Marie-Louise class (1911–1913) and Montmirail promotion, becoming an infantry officer of la Coloniale in WWI, distinguishing himself in the Champagne offensive.

 Second-in-command colonel Georges Groussard during a ceremony in the courtyard of the Saint-Cyr officer school, 31 March 1938.